We use cookies to ensure that you get the best experience on our website. Click here to learn more. Got it

 Check the Status of Apple System

 • Start by clicking the appropriate download link above to get the latest FoneGeek iOS System Recovery.
-Install it on your respective computer.
+Install it on your computer.
 Launch the software, then select “Standard Mode” when the home page appears.
 Allow the software to identify your iPhone after connecting it to your computer using a lightning cable.

 choose repair mode